dodistyo/dodistyo.github.io/content/posts/cloud-development-environment/index.en.md

 By the way, coder team is also the maintainer of the code-server project. and code-server is part of the coder component.

 ##  Kubernetes as CDE Orchestrator
-By levereging the dynamic and the robustness of kubernetes, we'll get a strong platform to host your CDE manager and it's workspace data plane.
+By leveraging the dynamic and the robustness of kubernetes, we'll get a strong platform to host your CDE manager and it's workspace data plane.
 We will provision the coder controller first, then we will create a workspace template so users can use the template and spawn their workspace dynamically on demand.

 Before we do the demo, here are some coder OSS key features: